kwilkins/dnd/west-marches/down-time-actions.md

 * Gain a One-time advantage on any Wisdom, Constitution or Charisma skill or saving throw(you have this until you use it, cannot stack)(level 2)

 Improve this feature to level 3 to gain the following option:
 * Spend 75gp to buy a Potion of Greater Healing

+## Jager Lodge (level 0)
+Help catalog specimens, organize reports, and research uses for monsters.

+Proprietor: Jager Wynglass(Gnome Hunter)

+Downtime options:
+* Offer monster/hunting related quests(level 0)

+Improve this feature to level 1 to gain the following option:
+* Provide information about monster whereabouts or practical uses for monster parts
+  * Requires completion of a *deadly hunt*

 ## Guild Hall (level 2)
 Attached to Munder's Tavern, this is the centralized outpost for adventurers to live, mingle, and group up.